doc4d/docs/docs/ViewPro/formulas.md

 	"myMethod" is then called by 4D and the cell displays:

 	![](assets/en/ViewPro/vpProjMeth2.PNG)

 ### Parameters

-Parameters can be passed to 4D functions using the following syntax:
+Parameters can be passed to 4D functions that call project methods using the following syntax:

 ```
 =METHODNAME(param1,param2,...,paramN)